 It is essential that countries ensure their emergency communications are accessible to all citizens.

 Why are accessible communications important?

-Disability affects 15-20% of every country’s population: there are at least 650 million persons with disabilities worldwide, while persons with disabilities represent 100 million persons in the European Union.
+Disability affects 15-20% of every country’s population: there are at least 650 million persons with disabilities worldwide, and 100 million persons with disabilities in the European Union alone.
 9% of Europe’s population is deaf or hard of hearing.

 It is therefore both surprising and concerning that many emergency services can still only be reached via voice call.

 What are the obstacles when implementing an accessible 112 service?

 Even today, most emergency services are only capable of receiving voice communications, while only a marginal share of data and multimedia is used by European Public Safety Answering Points.
 Inherently, improving access to 112 for deaf and hard of hearing citizens requires enabling PSAPs to handle other modes of communications such as text and communications in a sign language and thus implementing access to 112 through text and video.
 It also involves adapting their operations policy (e.g. training call takers to use text messages in conversations) or employing sign language interpreters to handle video calls through a sign language.
 These systems can be costly to implement and require both the PSAP and the user to have fully functioning and compatible software.